 Prior to joining Film Victoria, Sandra was the Executive and Artistic Director of the Melbourne International Film Festival and led both the creative and administrative responsibilities of the event.
 During Sandra’s four year term the film festival was repositioned and became one of the state’s most preeminent arts events.
 She was responsible for shifting the festival from a deficit to a surplus position, increasing box office income by 163% and increasing attendances from 55,000 to 140,000 – the highest figure in the history of the festival.

 In the spirit of supporting our cultural communities, Sandra has consistently contributed to Boards and Committees.
-She was a Board Member of the South Australian Art Gallery from 2008 to 2014.
+She was a Board Member of The Festival of Ideas 2012 to 2015, a Board Member of the South Australian Art Gallery from 2008 to 2014.
 She was a Board Member of Ausfilm from 2007 to 2011, a Board Member of the Adelaide Festival of the Arts from 2002 to 2008 and a Board Member of Toorak Secondary College, Mt Eliza from 2002 to 2004 amongst others.

 Formally, her qualifications include a Bachelor of Arts with a major in Film Studies and a Bachelor of Law.
 She has been admitted to practice in the Supreme Court of Victoria.